eugnsp/library/cpp/patterns_and_idioms.md

 :memo:

-* This idiom can be used to "convert" a non-thread-safe class into a thread-safe one by automatically locking and unlocking a mutex when member functions are called.
+* This idiom can be used to “convert” a non-thread-safe class into a thread-safe one by automatically locking and unlocking a mutex when member functions are called.

 :link: